-- Interesting whole grains – Brown rice is a great pantry staple, but to add different flavors and textures to your meals, try any of these quick-fix grains instead of rice: pearled barley, whole wheat couscous, bulgur, or whole grain corn grits.
+- Interesting whole grains – Brown rice is a great pantry staple, but to add different flavors and textures to your meals, try any of these quick-fix grains instead of rice: Pearled barley, whole wheat couscous, bulgur, or whole grain corn grits.

-Stock your freezerWhenever you cook, make a recipe for two to four servings so you can freeze the extra in individual serving containers for heat-and-eat meals.
+Stock your freezerWhenever you cook, make a recipe for extra servings so you can freeze the extra in individual serving containers for heat-and-eat meals.

 - Pasta sauce – On the weekend, make a big batch of homemade red sauce, pesto or low-fat white sauce.
 Freeze in ice cube trays and then transfer to a zip-top plastic bag.
 When reheating, take out as many cubes as needed.
-Reheat tomato sauce in the microwave or defrost pesto and white sauce by placing in a plastic bag and dunking into hot water (so the sauce doesn’t separate.)
+Reheat tomato sauce in the microwave or defrost pesto and white sauce by placing in a freezer bag and dunking into hot water (so the sauce doesn’t separate.)
 Serve over a big plate of cooked veggies or whole grain noodles.
 Check out these great ideas on how to Create Your Own Tomato Sauce!

-Article copyright © 2013 American Heart Association.
-This article is brought to you by the American Heart Association's Simple Cooking with Heart Program.
+Article copyright © 2015 American Heart Association.
+This recipe/article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.